raivydassimenas/battleship/README.md

 ## Installation and running

+You can run the game by opening the GitHub Pages link [here](https://raivydassimenas.github.io/battleship/).

 Another way to install and run the Battleship game is by using the Live Server.
 The prerequisites for this game is Node.js and NPM installations.

 - Install VS Code.